What is a Dead Coin?

 Q: What causes a cryptocurrency to become a Dead Coin?

-A: Cryptocurrencies become dead coins when they are no longer actively traded, supported, or have lost value, often due to reasons like abandonment or obsolescence.
+A: Cryptocurrencies become dead coins when they are no longer actively traded or supported or have lost value, often due to abandonment or obsolescence.

 Q: Are all abandoned cryptocurrencies considered Dead Coins?